EdwardStudy/MEAN-angualrjs-demo/README.md

-A demo for study angular of MEAN full stack framework
+A demo for study angular of MEAN full stack framework: